 Let’s say you’re a freelance copywriter.
 (You are, right?)
-Now let’s say you bought the latest laptop on the market, loaded it with all the tools a good entrepreneurial writer needs (like, say, a mini espresso bar app).
+Now let’s say you bought the latest laptop on the market and loaded it with all the tools a good entrepreneurial writer needs (like, say, a mini espresso bar app).
 Six months later, if the folks who sold you the thing clear out all those multiplayer online gaming data files clogging the system (“No idea where those came from.
 Must be, uh, my six-year-old son who downloaded them.
 Honest.”), and they do it free of charge, then you have just experienced after-sales service.

 Another type of after-sales service is making adjustments for free to a product after the customer took it home.
-A good example is when you can’t figure out by yourself how to make Whatsapp stop making that annoying sound, but when you go back to the store the salesperson does it for you for free (and not by throwing it against a wall).
+A good example is when you can’t figure out by yourself how to make Whatsapp stop making that annoying sound but when you go back to the store the salesperson does it for you for free (and not by throwing it against a wall).

-After-sales service can’t be underestimated as a tool for any business seeking to build up customer loyalty – this includes freelance copywriters.
+After-sales service can’t be underestimated as a tool for any business seeking to build up customer loyalty; this includes freelance copywriters.

 Yes, but here are some questions you might get from clients after you’ve completed a project (including edits) for them:

 - “Can we cut down the text you sent to fit on one button?”